aksharabhyasam

 What is the story behind the ancient practice of Aksharabhyasam?

-In their quest they came across Dandakaranya forest (now known as Basar) and found it to be just what they were looking for.
+In their quest, they came across Dandakaranya forest (now known as Basar) and found it to be just what they were looking for.
 They settled there, religiously conducting their daily spiritual exercises.
-At the end of each day though, the sage Vyasa would bring back fistfuls of sand from the banks of river Godavari and use it to make idols of goddess Saraswati (Sharada), Gouri and Lakshmi.
+At the end of each day, though, the sage Vyasa would bring back fistfuls of sand from the banks of the river Godavari and use it to make idols of goddess Saraswati (Sharada), Gouri and Lakshmi.

 He consecrated the idols he formed with his spiritual prowess and began worshipping them at the banks of the river.
 This ancient spot then became the now famous Gnana Saraswati Temple in Basar, Telangana.